 Negative reinforcement behavioral strategies are based on the removal of a negative consequence or a behavior because the desired behavior was performed.
 For example, letting a child not help in washing dishes because he behaved well at a family gathering.

+This form of behavioral modification technique is something that we all can relate to.
 However, when put in words, punishment refers to subjecting an individual to a negative condition because of an inappropriate behavior.

 Techniques for Children

 The techniques for children are based on positive and negative reinforcement.
 Parents should realize that these techniques can't be solely relied upon for child behavior modification.
 Some critics of these techniques give forth the argument that since these are based on reinforcements to foster and inhibit behavior, they rob a child of internal motivation.